gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 So what are some ways to prioritize work:
 * **Highest paid person’s opinion (HiPPO)**: Each job is assigned a priority by the most senior person in charge
-* **Cost of Delay**: A measure of the impact of time on the outcomes we want, a preview to our next section on Outcomes over Outputs
+* **Cost of Delay (CoD)**: A measure of the impact of time on the outcomes we want, a preview to our next section on Outcomes over Outputs
 * **First-in, First-out (FIFO)**: Simple as it sounds - first in, first worked.
 Note there is also a reverse, last in first out.
 * **Weighted shortest job first (WSJF)**: Preference to the shortest job with the highest CoD.
 WSJF is calculated by dividing the CoD by job duration.
 NOTE: The Scaled Agile Framework (SAFe) model uses a variant of WSJF